 While the drive takes just under an hour, there’s plenty to see and do along the way in the Waitakere Range.
 Hiking trails, waterfalls, and charming small towns top the list of things to see.

-At just under two hours from Auckland, the Coromandel Peninsula is a fantastic long day trip, and a chance to see Hobbiton’s famous Lord of the Rings Hobbit Houses!
+At just under two hours around the foot of the gulf from Auckland, the Coromandel Peninsula is a fantastic long day trip full of secluded beaches and lush landscapes.
 You definitely need a car to get here, but once here you can visit Cathedral Cove and Hot Water Beach, as well as a few breweries, before hitting the road back to Auckland.

 Saving the best for last, right?
 Hobbiton is the most-visited attraction in New Zealand, although you’d never know it was there just driving past.
 It is located on a farm in Matamata, about an hour east of Hamilton or two hours south of Auckland.